hannahwauchope/hannahwauchope.github.io/Antarctica.md

 Though exciting, before any such project could go ahead, we would need to decide where to take the parakeets *from*.
 So [we conducted a study](https://conbio.onlinelibrary.wiley.com/doi/abs/10.1111/cobi.13224?af=R) to assess which of the other parakeet species/subspecies would be best suited to life on Macquarie Island.

-We found that far and away the most appropriate substitute would be a species living on Auckland Island, Reischek's Parakeet.
+We found that far and away the most appropriate substitute would be a species living on Auckland Island, Reischek's Parakeet:

+![Reischek's Parakeet Auckland Museum [CC BY 4.0 (https://creativecommons.org/licenses/by/4.0)]](https://upload.wikimedia.org/wikipedia/commons/e/e8/Cyanoramphus_hochstetteri_%28AM_LB14722-1%29.jpg)

 Getting parakeets to the island is probably a ways off yet, but at least we know the first step!

-![Reischek's Parakeet Auckland Museum [CC BY 4.0 (https://creativecommons.org/licenses/by/4.0)]](https://upload.wikimedia.org/wikipedia/commons/e/e8/Cyanoramphus_hochstetteri_%28AM_LB14722-1%29.jpg)